 Hello and welcome to Week 3!

-You have complete 2 weeks of the program and you should be proud of yourself.
-You have been following a fitness program and improve your nutrition consistently throughout, and you are learning habits to keep this this going for the long-term!
-I’ll be launching your workouts on Workout Labs soon, but until then, watch this video to see what the changes will be for this week.
+You have been following a fitness program and improved your nutrition consistently throughout, and you are learning habits to keep this going for the long-term!

 Workouts for the Week: